15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 It’s a great tour where you can watch the spectacular waterfall but also swim back in the floating river, swim in the cave, and enjoy a pleasant trip with new friends that you will meet on the boat.

-If you don’t have a car, it’s advisable to hire a taxi in Ciudad Vieja to take you there and wait for you because public transportation doesn’t get there.
+If you don’t have a car, it’s advisable to hire a taxi in Ciudad Vieja to take you there and wait for you, as public transportation doesn’t reach that area.

 3. Tamasopo

-Tamasopo waterfalls and parks are at a 2-hour bus from Ciudad Valle.
+Tamasopo waterfalls and parks are a 2-hour bus ride from Ciudad Valle.
 In this case, the bus will drop you off right there by the gate.
-It makes a tranquil day by these amazing waterfalls and lakes where you can swim, jump and do all kinds of shenanigans.
+It makes a tranquil day by these amazing waterfalls and lakes where you can swim, jump, and do all kinds of shenanigans.

-Bonus Info – From Tamasopo you can hail a taxi and ask him to take you to Puente de Dios another amazing set of small waterfalls for more adventures.
-30 minutes walk from the waterfall to a small village, there is the bus station to get back to Ciudad Valles.
+Bonus Info – From Tamasopo, you can hail a taxi and ask him to take you to Puente de Dios, another amazing set of small waterfalls for more adventures.
+30 minutes walk from the waterfall to a small village, there is a bus station to get back to Ciudad Valles.
 Read more in my Huasteca guide.

 4. El Salto del Meco

-To get there you will need to hire a taxi unless you have your car.
-No public transportation gets there.
+To get ther,e you will need to hire a taxi unless you have your car.
+No public transportation to get there.

 The best waterfalls in Chihuahua